-The region's infrastructure supports a diverse and growing economy Strategy Tasks and Partners Benchmarks By 2022, local governments and community leaders will understand private and public ownership/operation options for broadband infrastructure to encourage public/private partnerships leading to broadband infrastructure development and deployment.
-Tasks Develop partnerships to identify true costs and needed skillsets (education) to operate and maintain public ownership and operation of broadband infrastructure Meet with elected officials to educate and explore public ownership and operation of broadband infrastructure Use CEDA Rural Community Development Initiative as education tool for community leaders and city administrators Partners CEDA Broadband Providers Elected Officials Counties Communities A collective knowledge of funding and workforce needed to operate and maintain public broadband infrastructure is demonstrated through comprehensive discussions and actions to address broadband gaps in the region Increase in the number of publicly owned and operated broadband infrastructure By 2023, there will be increased coordination of regional air service providers, destinations, and freight movement.
-Tasks Develop an ad hoc committee comprised of board, staff, and community stakeholders from the Lewiston-Nez Perce County Regional Airport and the Pullman Regional Airport to develop a plan to coordinate services that would enhance air travel and freight movement as well as create opportunities for cost-sharing Partners Lewiston-Nez Perce County Regional Airport Increased air service by the attraction of one new carrier New destinations from regional airports due to an additional carrier Joint marketing campaigns will be executed with regional airports, tourism entities, and private business Freight distribution will increase by 5 percent through regional airports
+Infrastructure Objective The region's infrastructure supports a diverse and growing economy Strategy Tasks and Partners Benchmarks By 2022, local governments and community leaders will understand private and public ownership/operation options for broadband infrastructure to encourage public/private partnerships leading to broadband infrastructure development and deployment.
+Tasks Develop partnerships to identify true costs and needed skillsets (education) to operate and maintain public ownership and operation of broadband infrastructure.
+Meet with elected officials to educate and explore public ownership and operation of broadband infrastructure.
+Use CEDA Rural Community Development Initiative as education tool for community leaders and city administrators.
+Partners CEDA Broadband Providers Elected Officials Counties Communities A collective knowledge of funding and workforce needed to operate and maintain public broadband infrastructure is demonstrated through comprehensive discussions and actions to address broadband gaps in the region.
+Increase in the number of publicly owned and operated broadband infrastructure.
+By 2025, intermodal infrastructure supports the retention and growth of the movement of goods and travelers on the Columbia-Snake River system.
+Tasks Identify the economic impact of the Columbia-Snake River cruise industry.
+Complete a needs assessment of the current port infrastructure and facilities to identify existing deficiencies and future needs to plan for future growth in freight and tourism-related industries.
+Increase of agriculture and freight movement through the Port of Lewiston.
+Improvements at the Port of Lewiston to support the growth of the Columbia-Snake River cruise boat industry.
+Existing and new businesses are beneficiaries of the expansion of freight and tourism activities.